akeneo/pim-api-docs/content/guides/syndication-connection/step3-define-your-first-scope.md

 **Our recommendation: always listen to your customer's needs first!**

-We are aware that it is difficult and expensive in terms of investment to achieve a 100% complete syndication connector that is flexible enough to adapt to any customer project.
+We are aware that it is difficult and expensive in terms of investment to achieve a 100% complete syndication App that is flexible enough to adapt to any customer project.

-Furthermore, to build such a complex connector as a syndication connector in a single iteration would undoubtedly be too complex to specify.
+Furthermore, to build such a complex App as a syndication App in a single iteration would undoubtedly be too complex to specify.

 **Our advice: adopt an Agile approach!**